sleconf/sleconf-www/2022/CFP.md

 ### Special Issue
-A special issue on the conference topic in a high-impact journal is under negotiation.
+There will be a special issue on Software Language Engineering in the Journal of Systems and Software (JSS).
+The best papers accepted at the conference will be invited to submit an extended version of their work.

 ### Awards